AnthonyCiccone90/group-repo/README.md

 # group-repo

 ### User Story
-AS A
+AS A Magic The Gathering enthusiasts
 <br>
-I WANT
+I WANT a card searching application
 <br>
-SO THAT
+SO THAT I can view card statistics and locate the cards' artists
 <hr>

 ### Purpose